Useful information about North Lincolnshire schools.

-Primary school teachers look after the educational, social, physical and emotional development of children from ages 5 to 11.
-Primary school teachers teach subjects in the primary national curriculum at key stage 1 (ages 5 to 7) and key stage 2(ages 7 to 11).
-Subjects include English, maths, science, music and art
+Primary school teachers look after the educational, social, physical and emotional development of children from ages 3 to 11.
+Primary school teachers teach children using the Early Years Foundation Stage Framework (EYFS) for children in nursery and reception classes, or primary national curriculum at key stage 1 (ages 5 to 7) and key stage 2(ages 7 to 11).
+Subjects include English, maths, science, music and art.

 Teaching assistants support teachers and help children develop.

 Secondary school teachers educate young people aged 11 to 16 and up to 19 in schools with sixth forms.
 They will teach at key stage 3 (ages 11 to 14) and key stage 4 (ages 15 to 16) and may also teach in a sixth form (ages 16 to 19).

 Special Educational Needs Coordinator (SENCO) is a teacher who is responsible for special educational needs at school.
 All schools have a SENCO.
 SENCOs work with other teachers and parents to make sure that children with special educational needs get the right support and help they need at school.

 Learning mentors help students and pupils deal with any difficulties they have with their learning.
 Learning mentors support students of all abilities with issues like: